ARTenshi/robovision_ros1/README.md

 # An Introduction to Robot Vision

 We present a short introduction to Robot Vision.
-We first present the basic concepts of image publishers and subscribers in ROS and then we apply some basic commands to introduce the students to the digital image processing theory; finally, we present some RGBD and point cloud notions and applications.
+We first present the basic concepts of image publishers and subscribers in ROS1 and then we apply some basic commands to introduce the students to the digital image processing theory; finally, we present some RGBD and point cloud notions and applications.

 # Prerequisites